johndowd/GamePlan/README.md

 * Users can edit/delete plans if they are the one who created them.
 * Users can view most popular days for board game plans on the landing page using Nivo Calendar
 * Users can view their friends on their profile page, and go to other user's profile pages to add them as friends
+* Uses OpenAI API to create new users to make the site appear more active

 ### TO DO: